Berkey Water Level Spigot – Why You Need The Sight Glass – How To Install

 I have a Royal Berkey Water Filter.
-I bought a water level spigot accessory.
-Not right away, but after using the system for awhile.
+It sits on a bar stool next to the kitchen counter.
+I did buy a Berkey water level spigot accessory for it, but not right away.
+It was after having used the system for awhile.

-Do you want to know why I bought the sight glass spigot and why you should too? (assuming you already have a Berkey, or are thinking about it…)
+Do you want to know why I bought the sight glass water level spigot, and why you should too? (assuming you already have a Berkey, or are thinking about it…)

 CONVENIENCE!

-If you don’t have a see-though ‘sight glass’ level spigot, there’s only one way to know how much water is in there.
-You can’t see though stainless steel!
+If you don’t have a see-though ‘sight glass’ as part of the water level spigot, there’s only one way to know how much is in there.
+You can’t see though stainless steel, so you would need to guess, or lift the upper portion to see inside.

-You need to lift and raise the upper reservoir and look down inside the bottom reservoir.
+You need to lift and raise the upper reservoir and look down inside of the bottom reservoir to check the water level.

-It’s not a big deal.
-However it can be… especially if there’s water in the upper reservoir that’s still gravity-filtering through the elements (water is kinda heavy).
+It’s not a big deal to lift and peek.
+However it can be… especially if there’s water in the upper reservoir that’s still gravity-filtering through the elements.
+Water is heavy so it presents an awkward challenge if there’s a quantity in the upper tank while lifting.

-A hand on each side of the upper reservoir, securely holding and lifting.
+Gripping a hand on each side of the upper reservoir, securely holding and lifting to have a peek.
 Guess what happens on a nice shiny stainless steel exterior?
 Hand prints!
 Can’t have that, right?
 So out comes the cloth to clean it.

 But here’s another (more important) reason why you want the Berkey water level spigot… Ask me how I know…

-Guess what happens when you over-estimate and add too much water to the upper reservoir?
-You’re going to get water oozing out of the seam between the upper and lower portions.
+Guess what happens when you over-estimate and add too much water into the upper reservoir — while there’s already a decent amount of water sitting in the lower reservoir tank with the spigot?
+You’re going to get water oozing out of the seam between the upper and lower portions as it overfills.
 And that’s gonna make a mess!

 It won’t take long and you’re willing to shell out some bucks for the Berkey water level spigot!